aurimas13/Road-App/README.md

 # Citation

 <br><sup>1 - **python** or **python3** depends on the way how you installed python of version 3.* on your machine. </sup></br>
-<sup>2 - to get the same visualisations use Chrome, download
+<sup>2 - to get the same visualisations of the output use Chrome, download
 [this extension](https://chrome.google.com/webstore/detail/json-viewer-pro/eifflpmocdbdmepbjaopkkhbfmdgijcc)
 and in extension settings select theme: Default(Dark).
 </sup>